-All landlords have responsibilities when renting out a property.
-If your landlord fails to complete the following procedures, the tenancy may not be valid and they may be unable to serve you notice to leave.
+If a landlord does not comply with the following procedures, the tenancy may not be valid and they may be unable to serve the tenant with notice to leave:

-The Act makes it illegal for landlords and agents to charge certain fees, for new tenancy agreements that are signed on or after 1st June 2019.
+It is illegal for landlords and agents to charge certain fees for new tenancy agreements signed on or after 1st June 2019.

 The fees that landlords can still charge are rent, deposits (maximum of 5 weeks), holding deposits and charges for defaulting on the contract.